All Episodes

 Yeah.

-Just the grace to exist, to be a fish that like comes close to the edge of the bowl, like just for a second and gets to like peek out into like the universe and before we dip back in, you know.
+Just the grace to exist, to be a fish that like comes close to the edge of the bowl, like just for a second and gets to like peek out into like the universe and before we dip back in, you know?

-That kind of can you take me into any more like feelings or something that happened?
+So what happened in the Queen Mary that kind of, can you take me into any more like feelings or something that happened?

-Was there anything like specific, or was it just an overwhelming feeling?
+Was there anything like specific or was it just an overwhelming feeling?

 Yeah, I mean, there was definitely the feeling there.